Alipsa/r2md/README.md

 # r2md
 A Renjin R package that converts R objects and functions into markdown text or html

+The approach is similar to [htmlcreator](https://github.com/perNyfelt/htmlcreator) which renders r objects directly into html whereas this package renders r objects into markdown which can then be exported to html (or pdf or whatever).

+r2md is an integral part in the support for the *mdr* file format which is somewhat similar to *rmd* (r markdown) in the sense that it enables enhancing markdown with r code but where rmd relies on knitr and "magic rules" for what and how to render r code, mdr puts the responsibility to generate markdown text from r code on you - and using r2md this is quite a pleasant experience giving you lots of control and power.

 ## Example usages:

 ### use md.add() to build your markdown document